0xFable/cw-poc-framework/README.md

 ### Mocks

-A series of full-functionality contract mocks are saved for multiple protocols with the intent of making it relatively easily to replicate a given environemnt which most closely reflects the environment your test project has.
+A series of full-functionality contract mocks are saved for multiple protocols with the intent of making it relatively easily to replicate a given environment which most closely reflects the environment your test project has.
 For example, lets say you are auditing, pentesting or otherwise doing some discovery into exploits on a protocol that is heavily integrated with Terraswap; in order to do this in a local prototyping manner we would need to manually collect, store and deploy various contracts in order for the protocol we want to test against to actually work.

 The provided mocks take away alot of the complexity that comes from creating a lab from which to develop exploits against a protocol and gives you more time to focus on actually testing the protocols features.